-The Beaches are a popular Toronto district on the Eastern side of Toronto.
+The Beaches are a popular Toronto neighbourhood on the Eastern side of the city.

-While I was there, I realized how underrated the beaches are.
-They never show up on lists of things to do in Toronto.
-Their name means they often get lumped in with individual beaches on Google searches.
-Poor tourists never get a chance to discover this incredible neighbourhood.
+It never shows up on lists of things to do in Toronto.
+The name means that the area often gets lumped in with individual beaches on Google searches.
+Poor tourists never get a chance to discover this incredible neighbourhood!

 Well, it’s time to change that.

-Ultimate 1 Day Guide to the Beaches Neighbourhood, Toronto
+Best Things to Do in the Beaches Neighbourhood, Toronto

 This guide will help you find out where to go in the Beaches, the best restaurants, and local tips!